 That also means the systems are more affordable, especially for smaller businesses.

 In Europe, many small-to-medium-sized enterprises see a need for automation, but their limited budget does not allow them to spend years implementing large projects.
 The ACRs turn out to be a fit in that case too.

 ACR systems allow any business to start automation small, and grow as the business grows.
 Many of its subscribers started to customize their solutions with a few robots and add more when their demand expands.

 In the age of e-commerce, businesses across the globe need to deal with flurries of online orders, which often come scattered and in large numbers.
 Plus the need to shorten delivery time to improve customer satisfaction, they need to significantly boost the order-fulfillment speed of their warehouses and DCs.

-E-grocery emerges to be the channel embracing the growth capabilities.
+E-grocery emerges to be the channel embracing growth capabilities.
 According to McKinsey, the e-grocery channel grew by more than 50 percent in 2020 - compared to 2019 growth - for key European markets, creating an even stronger need for efficient e-grocery fulfillment solutions.
-Smaller unit picks, mixed orders, and a high speed of delivery makes e-grocery labor intensive and therefore ideal for automation.
+Smaller unit picks, mixed orders, and a high speed of delivery makes e-grocery labor-intensive and therefore ideal for automation.

 The ACR systems can boost order-fulfillment efficiency when handling a large SKU portfolio as well as small orders with a high share of single-unit picks in e-grocery warehouses.

 In several micro-fulfillment centers in Europe, the ACR systems have been implemented to handle home-delivery orders as well as click-and-collect orders with contactless deliveries over the counter at the storefront.